 Photo by Dave Caliebe

-To show our appreciation and recognize the incredible work of hundreds of volunteers and other friends of the Trail, we give out a series of awards.
+To show our appreciation and recognize the incredible work of hundreds of volunteers and other friends of the Trail, the Alliance gives out a series of awards.

 Enjoy a short video in honor of our dedicated volunteers and Trail enthusiasts.